 I do like to give my opinions, of which I have many, as do you.
 One of the cool things about the Internet is any idiot from any corner of the world can give an opinion and publish it, which is all I’m doing here on my own platform.
 If you’re treating my opinion as some sort of espoused gospel of truth for you to follow loyally to the end or, the opposite, something for you to refute with vitriol driven by some subconscious fear that my ideas are dangerous, then I think you may have completely missed the point.
 Of, like, Life.

 I also want to make the distinction between being religious and being spiritual.
 I’m religious.
 Not spiritual.
 [Seriously.
 I’m not “spiritual” by any stretch of the imagination.]

 I don’t consider myself spiritual and I get unnerved when I hear people who clearly don’t know me well refer to me as spiritual.
 I don’t try to be high vibe.
 Frankly people who try too hard to be high vibe annoy the hell out of me.
 I’m love and light when I’m actually feeling it, but when I’m not, you bet I’ll let you know.
 There are times when I’m perfectly content with being an asshat and make no apologies to you about it.
 I embrace being a jerkface as much as I embrace being compassionate.
-Basically, you can’t count on me to be the bigger person, but you can count on me to tell it to you as it is.
-I don’t have frenemies.
-You’ll always know where you stand with me.
+Basically, you can’t count on me to be the bigger person, but you can count on me to tell you what I really think.

 Benebell Wen: A Pseudonym